 If you're planning on buying a new garden building, whether it's a simple storage shed or a glorious log cabin to use as another living room, do you need planning permission?

-Usually, no, but there are some circumstances where you have to at least be aware of the rules around planning, shed size and positioning, and how you plan to use your building.
+Usually, no, but there are some circumstances where you have to at least be aware of the rules around planning, shed size and positioning, and how you intend to use your building.

 Download our free pdf guide to planning permission for sheds, and learn everything you need to know.